myriadrf/LimeSDR_GW/docs/docs/build_project.rst

 - **GHDL**
   GHDL is required for VHDL-to-Verilog conversion in some targets.
   See the `GHDL repository <https://github.com/ghdl/ghdl>`_ for installation instructions.

+- **openFPGALoader**
+  Universal utility for programming FPGAs.
+  See the `openFPGALoader repository <https://github.com/trabucayre/openFPGALoader>`_ for installation instructions.

 Additionally, the required FPGA toolchain depends on the target board: